-Let's look at Romans chapter 4 ...
-Romans chapter 4.
-The whole chapter is one unit; it deals with the faith of Abraham.
+Let's look at Romans chapter 4, Romans chapter 4.
+The whole chapter is one unit, deals with the faith of Abraham.
 Abraham is Paul's great illustration of justification by faith.
 He has presented the doctrine of justification by faith in chapter 3 verses 21 to 31.
 He has stated it there so marvelously, so masterfully under the inspiration of the Holy Spirit.
 Now he chooses as the illustration of this doctrine the man Abraham.
-And it is an apt choice because Abraham was basically the man whom the Jews were using as their proof of justification by law, be legalism.
+And it is an apt choice because Abraham was basically the man whom the Jews were using as their proof of justification by law, by legalism.
 And so he steals their thunder.
 He turns the tables on them and he proves that Abraham was justified by faith.

 Galatians makes this abundantly clear.
-Paul writing in chapter 3 verse 6 says: "Even as Abraham believed God and it was accounted to him for righteousness, know ye therefore that they who are of faith, the same are the sons of Abraham and the Scripture, for seeing that God would justify the Gentiles through faith, preached before the gospel unto Abraham saying, In these shall all nations be blessed, so then they who are of faith are blessed with believing Abraham."
+Paul, writing in chapter 3 verse 6, says: "Even as Abraham believed God and it was accounted to him for righteousness, know ye therefore that they who are of faith, the same are the sons of Abraham, and the Scripture, foreseeing that God would justify the Gentiles through faith, preached before the gospel unto Abraham saying, in thee shall all nations be blessed, so then they who are of faith are blessed with believing Abraham."